phetsims/qa/issue-templates/a11y-rc-test-template.md

 - [ ] Screenshot test
 - [ ] Does AR need to be notified for any LOL updates?

+Accessibility strings that are not visible should not be translatable yet, do not worry if these do not change with string tests.

 If any new issues are found, please note them in https://github.com/phetsims/{{REPO}}/issues and reference this issue.

 **Critical screen reader information**